See the Master of Theology (Th.M.) page for degree requirements and other program details.

 Applicants who graduated from Luther Seminary within 20 years from the time of application may submit a transcript release authorization form (Word doc) to the Office of the Registrar for release of your undergraduate transcript(s).

 Please submit a resume with relevant vocational, ministry, leadership and service experience (no more than 2 pages) – you will submit this through your online application portal.

 At the time of submitting your online application, you will be asked to provide contact information for three academic recommenders.
+International applicants must submit a fourth recommendation (church/institutional endorsement).
 The online application portal will contact your recommenders at the provided email addresses with the appropriate recommendation form.

 4. Once your application is complete